Integrating with development tools using app links

 Integrating your development tools

-To integrate your development tools in Jira:
+To integrate your development tools:

 - In the upper-right corner of the screen, select Administration> Applications.